caillou/finding-an-au-pair/index.markdown

 ## Who You Are

 We are looking for someone open to a new experience.
 Someone with a big heart for our kids.
-Someone who is open-minded for our lovely neighbours and who is looking for a new temporary family.
+Someone who is open-minded for our lovely neighbors and who is looking for a new temporary family.

 ## The Job